navaneeth151007-maker/study-of-basic-gates/README.md

 **Result:**

-Thus all logic gates are studied and truth table are studied and verified using Quartus II.
+All the logic gates and their corresponding truth tables were successfully designed and verified using Quartus II software.